yui-mhcp/detection/README.md

 2. Go to the root of this repository : `cd detection`
 3. Install requirements : `pip install -r requirements.txt`
 4. Open `detection` notebook and follow the instructions !

+**Important Note** : some *heavy* requirements are removed in order to avoid unnecessary installation of such packages (e.g. `torch` and `transformers`), as they are used only in very specific functions.
+It is therefore possible that some `ImportError` occurs when using specific functions, such as `TextEncoder.from_transformers_pretrained(...)`.

 ## TO-DO list :